veraison/services/deployments/aws/README.md

 ### AWS account

-You need an existing AWS account, that has at least one VPC with at least two subnets (at least one of which is public) configured.

-Please see [boto3
-documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
-for how to configure `aws` CLI to access this account.
+You need an existing AWS account.
+Please see [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) for how to configure `aws` CLI to access this account.